Table of Contents

 Using the cdpd show-neighbors command, you can view the

-summary or verbose information about the storage
+summary or verbose information about the storage controller's

-controller's CDP neighbors.
-CDP neighbors are discovered
+CDP neighbors.
+CDP neighbors are discovered by

 Using the cdpd show-stats command, you can view the